belle2/basf2/online_book/fundamentals/hep_analyses.rst

 * the position of the tracking detector sensors needs to be well known and corrected in software (a process called alignment).

-So as for the simulation this is something which we centrally organize in Belle II.
+As for the simulation this is something which we centrally organize in Belle II.
 So, not very surprising, the Data Production group takes charge and coordinates with the detector experts the reconstruction of our data.